Before and after images show record-breaking flooding in Australia

 Brisbane set a new three-day record, receiving 26 inches from Feb.
 25 to Feb.
 28. The probability of so much rainfall in Brisbane within 72 hours is just between 0.5 and 0.2 percent in any given year.
 Brisbane also set a new weekly rainfall record of 31 inches, the highest observed since records began in 1840.

-The village of Dunoon received the second-highest daily rainfall ever recorded in New South Wales at 30 inches in 24 hours on Feb.
+The village of Dunoon received the second-highest daily rainfall ever recorded in New South Wales, at 30 inches in 24 hours on Feb.
 28.

 The small rural town of Doon Doon in New South Wales received 41 inches in 48 hours, which is calculated to be greater than a 1-in-1,000-year event (meaning there is only a 0.1 to 0.05 percent chance of it occurring in any given year).